 What is a Governor?

-The Local Governing Committee's (LGC's) responsibility is to ensure the school provides a good quality education for its pupils.
+The Local Governing Committee's (LGC's) responsibility is to ensure the school provides a high quality education for its pupils.
 When setting the aims and policies for the school, Governors endeavour to promote an effective teaching and learning environment.
 The Head is responsible for the day-to-day running and management of the school with the staff, but is supported by the Governing Committee.

 At The Mead, there are three types of Governors:

-Co-opted Governors – these are Governors who are elected by other members of the Local Governing Committee (LGC) and have skills which are of particular interest;
+Appointed Governors – these are Governors who are elected by other members of the Local Governing Committee (LGC) and have skills which are of particular interest;

-Staff Governor – our headteacher.
+Staff Governor – our headteachers.